Moguri/BlenderPanda/docs/getting_started.rst

 To preview a scene in Panda3D, simply switch to a rendered viewport.
 Depending on the size of the Blender scene, it may take some time to convert to Panda3D.

+.. note:: Rendered Viewport is not currently supported on macOS

 Setting up a Project
 --------------------
 While some features such as viewport previewing and BAM export are possible without a project, to make full use of BlenderPanda you'll need to set one up.